gdsc-kwasu/blog/articles/the-interview-with-demolagos.md

 That’s all with **DemolaLagos** on this week’s issue on “THE INTERVIEW with GDSC KWASU”.
 It was an amazing and enlightening session for me, and I hope you feel the same way?

-PS: If you also think money is a great motivator or not, we will be having a conversation centered around that on Twitter, soon!
+PS: If you also think money is a great motivator or not, we will be having a conversation centered around that on Twitter.
+Click [here](https://twitter.com/gdsc_kwasu/status/1600365515167277056?s=20&t=6LkcKkkMSk40HPu5_3zixw) to drop your opinion.

 If you also know the authors of the recommended books, rush to Twitter and drop it there, there might just be something for you 😉.